elias403/scripts_sec/README.md

 # scripts_sec
- List of script that i usually use
+ List of scripts that i usually use